k-CIR/cir-wiki/docs/natmeg/preprocessing/pipeline.md

 The installer will:
 - Detect your operating system (macOS/Linux) and conda installation
+- Create the conda environment `natmeg_utils`
 - Create a `natmeg` executable in `~/.local/bin/`
 - Add `~/.local/bin` to your PATH if needed
 - Guide you through conda environment setup
 - Provide clear troubleshooting instructions

 After installation, you can use the pipeline from anywhere: